Position: Oppose Status: Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.

 From “Trigger Effect,” S.T.
 Vanairsdale, SacTown Magazine, emphasis added.

-Find your legislator, then CALL!
-Tell them to vote NO HR 367.
+Find your legislator here, then CALL!
+Tell her/him to vote NO HR 367.

-Find you Oregon legislators here.
-We have a handy list of phone numbers for them.
+We have a handy list of phone numbers for Oregon legislators below.

 Oregon Federal Legislators: